Long Term Care Executive Coach , University of Missouri, Sinclair School of Nursing

 Bio: Kathleen D. Weissberg, OTD, OTR/L, is the education director for Select Rehabilitation.
 She developed 25+ on-line continuing education courses related to therapy in long-term care.
 Kathleen is responsible for all posted content, instructor credentialing, site maintenance and record keeping.
 She conducts live seminars for therapists and nurses including aquatics, dementia, continence improvement, and orthopedics.
 Kathleen oversees a department of 6 individuals whose responsibilities are to create educational content for employees.
 Developed leadership plans with each individual and mentoring to achieve goals.

-Chief Executive Officer and Founder, Wound Care Plus, LLC
+Chief Executive Officer, Wound Care Plus, LLC

 Healthcare Specialist, Graves Menu Maker Foods

 Bio: Nichole Burnett is a graduate from the Coordinated Program in Dietetics at Kansas State University and later received her Master’s degree in Leadership Education at the University of Nebraska.
 She has more than 12 years of foodservice experience as well as being a foodservice director for a long-term care facility.
 She has over 14 years in both Kansas and Nebraska teaching food preparation, preservation, safety, and nutrition to county residents of all ages.
 For the past 2 ½ years Nichole has worked in K-12 nutrition, first as the nutrition coordinator at the second largest school district in Kansas and then as a consultant in MO and KS for a NE foodservice distributor.
 Nichole is currently serving as a Healthcare Specialist for Graves Menu Maker Foods.